310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Souma %}
 Ahh… Well, you see, this happened, then that happened… And now I am searching for Buchou-dono.
-I had come here with Anzu-dono, but I ended up separating from her.
+I had come here with Anzu-dono and another person, but I ended up separating from them.

 It is most likely because of that lecher who confused me, only to then desert me, all so that he could be alone with Anzu-dono.
 You insolent man… I will never forgive you.